ekollof/homepage/docs/MIGRATION.md

 ## Old Files

-The `requirements.txt` and `requirements-dev.txt` files have been kept for backwards compatibility but are no longer the primary source of dependencies.
-They may be removed in a future version.
+The `requirements.txt` and `requirements-dev.txt` files have been removed.
+All dependencies are now managed exclusively in `pyproject.toml`.

+## New Dependencies

+When the project needs new dependencies:
+- Add to `dependencies` in `pyproject.toml` for production
+- Add to `[project.optional-dependencies].dev` for development tools
+- Run `pip install -e .` or `pip install -e ".[dev]"` to install

 ## Questions or Issues?